 And while summertime might seem like the most opportune time to coordinate these moves, STV also understands that school’s out other times of year.
 We have experience performing our services for clients in even tighter windows, like winter and spring breaks, and other periods when school is not in session.

 I believe what sets our move management team apart from other firms is the people who work here.
 We all bring something new and different to the table and through collaboration and working towards our strengths, we truly make a great move team.
 We have a team of client-focused problem-solvers who can always find a creative solution to the most complex problems.
-It’s that combination of our persistence and an extreme attention to detail, that allows us to handle any move project that comes our way – including setting our academic clients up for another successful school year.
+It’s that combination of our persistence and extreme attention to detail, that allows us to handle any move project that comes our way – including setting our academic clients up for another successful school year.

 Eva Hamori is the director of STV’s move management team in Boston.
 She has more than 20 years of experience planning and coordinating moves for a vast array of clients, with an emphasis on coordinating consolidation and renovation projects, and managing FF&E moves.